hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Message API/Multiplayer/ChallengeChangedMessage.md

 myKey | string | An arbitrary data key myValue | JSON | An arbitrary data value.

-### PlayerDetail
+### PlayerTurnCount

-An object representing a player's id and name
+Represents the number of turns a player has taken in a turn based challenge.

 Parameter | Type | Description
 --------- | ---- | -----------
-externalIds | JSON | A player's external identifiers id | string | A player's id name | string | A player's name
+count | string | The number of turns that the player has taken so far during this challenge. playerId | string | The unique player id.

 ### Challenge